 Domestic violence impacts everyone regardless of income, gender, race, ethnicity, age, sexual orientation, or religion.
 It can happen to couples who are married, living together, or former partners and it affects people of all income levels and educational backgrounds.
-However rates of spousal violence are highest among women aged 25 to 34.
+Of note, rates of spousal violence are highest among women aged 25 to 34.

 Abusers also engage in stalking.
-Stalking is a pattern of activity characterized by threatening behaviours that inflict psychological trauma on the victim and can result in serious injury or death.
+Also, known as criminal harassment, stalking is a pattern of activity characterized by threatening behaviours that inflict psychological trauma on the victim and can result in serious injury or death.